SaraMaes/ILVO-MGL_Sterivex_filtration/ILVO-MGL_eDNA_Sterivex_filtration.md

 ### Sample Preservation and Storage

 Keep the Stevivex filters in a Ziplock bag in the freezer until further processing.
-If there's no freezer available in the lab or at sea, Longmire's storage buffer needs to be added to the Sterivex filter.
-This is done by pipetting 2 ml Longmire Storage buffer on the Sterivex filter.
+If there's no freezer available in the lab or at sea, Longmire's Storage Buffer needs to be added to the Sterivex filter.
+This is done by pipetting 2 ml Longmire Storage Buffer on the Sterivex filter.
 Open the inlet cap of the Sterivex, pipet 2 ml Longmire Storage Buffer and close with the Combi-Cap Syringe Cap.
-Place the Sterivex filters in a Ziplock bag and keep in the dark until further processing.
+Place the Sterivex filters in a Ziplock bag and keep at roomtemperature in the dark until further processing.

 ### Storage mag weg volgens mij (zie boven)